hossnys/publishingtools/README.md

 - Here we define a group named `admin` and of users `ahmedthabet`
 - We want to limit access to sdk to that admin group, so we need to define `groups = ["admin"]` and set `auth = true`
 - in case of failed login attempts you will find the user who tried in `~/ftweb.access`

+## Special endpoints

+- `/:name/force_update` force updates a wiki to the latest upstream
+- `/:name/merge_update` tries to merge upstream to local